 Faux Feelings

 Feelings: emotions or sensations, free of thought and story.
-These are to be distinguished from thoughts (e.g., “I feel I didn’t get a fair deal”) and from words colloquially used as feelings but which convey what we think we are (e.g., “inadequate”), how we think others are evaluating us (e.g., “unimportant”), or what we think others are doing to us (e.g., “misunderstood”, “ignored”).
+These are to be distinguished from thoughts (e.g., “I feel I didn’t get a fair deal”) and from words colloquially used as feelings but which convey

-https://en.wikipedia.org/wiki/Nonviolent_Communication
+– https://en.wikipedia.org/wiki/Nonviolent_Communication

-In NVC we like to clearly distinguish between feelings and thoughts.
+It’s helpful to clearly distinguish between feelings and thoughts.
 Many of the words we use in everyday life that we think are expressing feelings, are actually thought.

 They’re thoughts about what other people are doing to us, and usually leave us feeling powerless and afraid.
 It helps to really unpack what we’re feeling beneath those stories we’re telling ourselves.
-I’m not saying the stories aren’t true, necessarily – just that we can be more resourced and resilient by focusing on the feeling (which we might be able to do something about) rather than the actions of others (which we have zero control over).
+I’m not saying the stories aren’t true – just that we can be more resourced and resilient by focusing on the feeling (which we might be able to do something about) rather than the actions of others (which we have zero control over).

 Below is a list of words people tend to use as feelings, and some suggestions of the actual feelings that might be beneath them, as well as the precious needs that might be at play when we’re using such words.